minio/minio/docs/large-bucket/DESIGN.md

 }
 ```

-## Limits
+## <a name="limits"></a>5.
+Limits
+Large-bucket support has the following limitations:

-- Minimum of 4 disks are needed for erasure coded configuration.
+* A minimum of 4 drives are needed for erasure-coded configurations.
-- Maximum of 32 distinct nodes are supported in distributed configuration.
+* A maximum of 32 distinct nodes are supported for distributed configurations.